-This differs from the official rolling ranking list, as this still includes points from the 2012/13 season, which will not count towards the race for next season’s tour places.
+This differs from the official rolling world ranking list, which still includes points from the 2013/14 season, which will not count towards the race for next season’s tour places.

 How will tour places be decided?

-At the end of this season (ie after the 2015 World Championship), all players ranked outside of the top 64, who do not have a two-year tour card, or re-qualify through the European/Asian Order of Merit, will be relegated from the tour.
+At the end of this season (ie after the 2016 World Championship), all players ranked outside of the top 64, who are not currently on the first year of a two-year tour card, or in position to re-qualify through the European/Asian Order of Merit (explained below), will be relegated from the tour.

-Already therefore, we are more than halfway through a race which by the end of this season, will determine a large number of the players who will be on the tour for the 2015/16 campaign.
+Already therefore, while we might only be two events into the new season, in reality we are more than halfway through a two-year race will ultimately determine the players who will be on the tour for the 2016/17 campaign.